 The Company’s Stock

-One hundred per cent of Transneft’s ordinary voting shares are owned by the Russian Federation represented by the Federal Agency for State Property Management (Rosimushchestvo).
-The Company’s preferred shares only entitle their holders to receive fixed dividends, but do not give them voting rights.
+The authorized capital of Transneft amounts to RUB 7,249,343, divided into 5,694,468 ordinary shares and 1,554,875 preferred shares, with 100% of Transneft’s voting ordinary shares plus 1 preferred share owned by the Russian Federation represented by the Federal Agency for State Property Management (Rosimushchestvo).
+The Company’s preferred shares are not voting shares; they merely entitle their owners to fixed dividends.

 2. What Russian indices take the Company’s shares into account?

 Transneft’s shares are included in the following indices: